-Step 1: Baptism
+Step 1: Believe

 Church membership is a privilege reserved for Christians, which is why we require every member to be water baptized as a public profession of faith in Christ.